How We Began

 - The first women admitted to Phi Beta Kappa were Thetas.

-- Nancy Kassebaum, Kappa/Kansas, was the first woman to chair a major United States Senate committee, the Committee on Labor and Human Resources.
+- Nancy Kassebaum, Kappa/Kansas, was the first woman to chair a major United States Senate committee.

-- Adelaide MacDonald Sinclair, Sigma/Toronto, was the first Canadian delegate to the United Nations.
+- Adelaide MacDonald Sinclair, Sigma/Toronto, was the first female deputy director of the United Nations International Children's Emergency Fund (UNICEF).

 - Julia Morgan, Omega/UC Berkeley, was the first woman to study architecture at and graduate from the Ecole des Beaux Arts in Paris, then the premier school of architecture in the world, as well as the first woman licensed as an architect in California.